cjdelisle/cjdns/doc/configure.md

 ````

 - `bind`: This tells cjdns what IP and port the admin interface should bind to.
 Since you don't want random people connecting to your admin interface, it is probably fine to leave it like this.
 - `password`: This is the password that is needed in order to perform certain functions through the admin interface.
 If you wish to expose the admin interface to the network, then you should use a password like the one above.
 If you are binding only to a local address, then you can use `"NONE"` as a password.
-This is the new default behaviour on the `crashey` branch, so as to provide an easier default configuration to work with.
+This is the new default behaviour so as to provide an easier default configuration to work with.

 Connection Interface(s)
 -----------------------